Overgaden Neden Vandet 39: Site history, 16991760

 A half-timbered property at the site was in 1730 purchased by dyer Diderich Rohde.
 It was later sold to dyer Otto Birch.
 His property was listed as No. 150 in the new cadastre of 1756.

+Caspersen and the new building

-The house was in 1761 acquired by anchor smith Hans Caspersen.
+In 1761 the property was acquired by anchor smith Hans Caspersen.
 Caspersen replaced the half-timbered facade towards the street with one in brick and reduced the number of windows from 12 to eight larger ones.
 The building was a few years later hit by fire and demolished.
-He purchased a house at Overgaden Oven Vandet 50 where he would live with his family until circa 1780.
-He completed a new four-storey building at Overgaden Neden Vandet 39 in 1777.
+In 1876, Caspersen bought the house at Overgaden Oven Vandet 50 where he would live with his family until circa 1780.
+HIn 1777, he completed a new four-storey building at Overgaden Neden Vandet 39.
 It contained eight large apartments, two on each floor.

-Hans Caspersen and the new building

-Caspersen purchased the property at Overgaden Neden Vandet 33 in 1782 but remained in one of the apartments at No. 39 until a renovation of the building at No. 33 had been completed.
+In 1782, Caspersen bought the property at Overgaden Neden Vandet 33.
+He remained in one of the apartments at No. 39 until a renovation of his new building at had been completed.